LindsayB28/skribli-privacy/index.md

 Children’s Privacy

-Skribli is intended for adults.
-Users under 18 must have parental or guardian consent.
+Skribli is intended for a general audience.
+Users under 18 should have parental or guardian permission to use the Service.
 We do not knowingly collect personal data from children under 13.

 International Users